 Key Difference: Ways to attack

-One of the big differences between no-gi and gi-style jiu-jitsu is the setups for attacking an opponent.
-Because the Gi is easy to grab, and establish grips and adds more friction to the encounters you have it is much easier to grip opponents and control movements when compared to no-gi.
+One of the big differences between Gi and No-Gi BJJ is the setups for attacking an opponent.
+Because the Kimono is easy to grab, establish grips, and adds more friction to the encounters, you have it is much easier to grip opponents and control movements when compared to No-Gi.

-Certain guards like the spider guard are very popular when training in the gi.
-At the highest levels, this guard position is used to control your opponent’s posture and ability to make quick movements.
-Just from a 30-minute training session in no-gi, you will quickly realize the spider guard is not nearly as effective because it is much easier to slip out of positions like this when you are slippery from sweat.
+Certain guards like the spider guard are very popular when training in Gi BJJ.
+At the highest levels, this guard position is used to control your opponent’s posture and gives an athlete the ability to make quick movements and slick attacks.
+Just from a 30-minute training session in No-Gi, you will realize the spider guard is not nearly as effective because it is much easier to slip out of positions like this when you are wearing a shirt and some shorts

-Many things that work in the gi will not translate well into no-gi but many things in no-gi do translate over very well when in the gi.
-In our opinion, training no-gi makes you a better offensive player in the gi.
+Many things that work in Gi-BJJ will not translate well into No-Gi.
+On the contrary, many techniques found in No-Gi BJJ do translate over very well when in the Kimono.
+In our opinion, training No-Gi makes you a better offensive player in the traditional sport of Jiu-Jitsu.
 When you know how to be creative and get into favorable positions without the friction of a gi, it just makes it that much easier to establish dominance with it.

 Key Difference: Rulesets

-Numerous rules differ from Gi and No-gi jiu-jitsu tournaments.
-It is important to know that when you compete you understand what style is being played and what ruleset is going to be enforced throughout the matches.
+Numerous rules differ in Gi and No-Gi Jiu-Jitsu tournaments.
+It is important to you understand what style is being played and what ruleset is going to be enforced throughout the matches of a competition.
 One common technique that is banned in IBJJF Gi Tournaments is the heel hook.
-In the ADCC ruleset (No-gi style of play) the heel hook is one of the most common submissions that you could get.
+In the ADCC ruleset (No-Gi style of play) the heel hook is one of the most common submissions that you could get.

 Make sure you read and understand the rules at play before you decide to compete.
-Your coach should be aware of the differences between the two!
+Your coach should be aware of the differences between Gi and No-Gi BJJ as well!

 Similarities Between No-Gi and Gi

-At the end of the day, the two styles of play are still jiu-jitsu.
-They are not the same in the way you approach problems that arise but for the most part, the styles of play have many things in common.
+At the end of the day, the two styles of play are still Jiu-Jitsu.
+Although they are not the same in the way you approach problems that arise, for the most part, the styles of play have many things in common.

 Should I Specialize?

-Our goal is to be the best athlete that we can be, in order to do this we have to train in both styles and be proficient in many different situations.
-We highly suggest anyone that is serious about getting good at jiu-jitsu, wants to claim the ranks and adopts all the positives from BJJ to train both Gi and No-gi.
+Our goal is to be the best athlete that we can be, in order to do this we have to train in combat sports and be proficient in many different situations.
+We highly suggest that anyone who is serious about getting good at Jiu-Jitsu and wants to claim the ranks adopt all of the techniques from each sport and train both No-Gi and Gi BJJ.
 As we stated earlier, most gyms these days offer both styles of training throughout the week, how often you show up and train is dependent on your goals and ability to commit to the sport.

-It s crucial to understand that both of these play styles will be important for your growth in Brazilian Jiu-jitsu.
+It’s crucial to understand that both of these play styles will be important for your growth in Brazilian Jiu-jitsu.
 Getting to a high level in this sport will take years of training in both styles and mastering techniques that are suitable for their styles of play.
-When you embrace learning from both styles of play you will find that many techniques are similar by nature or can be translated completely.
+When you embrace learning from both styles, you will find that many techniques are similar by nature or can be translated completely.